Greetings and welcome back, Rush Limbaugh, the EIB Network.

 I don't know.

-Two billion dollars in limbo.
+$2 billion in limbo.

 It must mean that the money wasn't necessary.

-If we've spent it, if we've given it out, and the people who received it don't need it, or what have you.
+If we've spent it, if we've given it out and the people who received it don't need it or what have you, nearly $800 million in the HHS budget could not be explained.

 Differing between HHS's records and Treasury Department records, based on our review and discussions with management, we noticed differences of $794 million that could not be explained.